 Only fresh flowers may be left at the site, and no containers, oasis floral foam or vases are permitted, except immediately after a funeral or service when floral arrangements are accepted.
 The Estate will remove floral arrangements after 3 days; fresh flowers will be left in situ.

 Depending on the wishes of the Executor(s) of the deceased or the owner(s) of the Exclusive Right of Burial graves can be marked by a single A4 sized memorial carved out of natural local slate to a standard design laid flush to the ground.
-This must be purchased from, supplied and installed by the Estate to ensure uniformity.
+This must be purchased from, supplied and installed by the Estate to ensure uniformity and is the only form of grave marking allowed.

 Inappropriate items will be removed by the Estate without notice.
-This will include plastic flowers, containers, wind charms, toys etc. The use of sky lanterns or any other source of airborne litter is strictly prohibited.
+This will include letters, numbers and symbols whether religious or not, plastic flowers, containers, wind charms, toys, candles, lanterns etc. The use of sky lanterns or any other source of airborne litter is strictly prohibited.

 Coffins, urns and shrouds